 How much should I give?

 What you decide to give is your decision alone.
 We will certainly be very appreciative of your gift, regardless of the amount.
+Every single gift gets us closer to our goal, regardless of the size.
 We have set an ambitious goal for the campaign of $6.5 million.
 To succeed, the campaign will need thoughtful and proportionate pledges from all members of our community.
 There are a number of ways to give, including multi-year pledges, donation of appreciated securities, a planned bequest, and more.
 You may contact the campaign to connect with a volunteer and determine a “think about” figure for your consideration, which may assist you in understanding the size of gifts needed to complete the project.
 However, the final decision is yours to make.

 What is the difference between a donation or gift, and a pledge, and why should I make a pledge?